samualon/digital-garden/content/School/Entrepreneurial finance/Entrepreneurial finance.md

 > [[Bob Solow (1987)]]

 Several studies have shown that innovation through entrepreneurship contributes to economic growth:
-- Chemmanur et al. (2011, Review of Financial Studies): *Start-ups that have received Venture Capital (VC) funding have significantly higher TFP than a control group of [[Start-up]]s without it.*
+- Chemmanur et al. (2011, Review of Financial Studies): *Start-ups that have received Venture Capital (VC) funding have significantly higher TFP than a control group of [[Startup]]s without it.*
 - Kortum & Lerner (2000, RAND Journal of Economics): *VC generates more innovative outputs (as measured by patent rates) than corporate R&D spending.*
 - Samila & Sorenson (2011, Review of Economics & Statistics): *Increases in local VC funding increase the local start-up rate, employment, and aggregate income.*
 ### Job creation